Who does what?

 Why are the Chambers called the Upper and Lower Houses?

-Another theory is that the Lower House is said to be the House of the lower classes and the Upper House is said to be the House of the upper classes.
+One theory is the Lower House is the House of the lower classes and the Upper House is the House of the upper classes.

 What is the Black Rod?